mwmikelson/mwmikelson.github.io/_teachings/ps-3.md

 layout: course
 title: "PS 3: Introduction to Empirical Analysis and Quantitative Methods"
 description: This course covers analytical and methodological problems of political inquiry, with an emphasis on quantification and measurement.
-instructor: "Graduate Student Instructor for Prof. David Broockman"
+instructor: "Graduate Student Instructor for David Broockman"
 role: Graduate Student Instructor
 year: 2026
 term: Fall